act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-non-repeated-content-8a213c.md

 The intention of this rule is that focus is moved to the main area of content of a document.
 However, defining the main area of content in a non-ambiguous way is not really doable.
 Therefore, the rule takes a more lenient position and only requires to move focus to some non-repeated content.
 Additional condition on this destination were considered and rejected when writing the rule since it can be acceptable, for example, to skip the first heading of the main area of content if it has the exact same content as the `title` element of the document.
 Therefore, it is possible to pass this rule but still fail [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1].

 This rule and [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1] are best practices to satisfy [Success Criterion 2.4.1 Bypass blocks][sc241].
 It is possible to satisfy it by other means.
-Moreover, any document passing this rule will also pass rule [_Document has an instrument to move focus to the main area of content_][document has instrument to main], therefore, this rule is not needed to pass rule [_Bypass blocks of repeated content_][bypass blocks].
+Moreover, any document passing this rule will also pass rule [_Document has an instrument to move focus to non-repeated content_][document has instrument to main], therefore, this rule is not needed to pass rule [_Bypass blocks of repeated content_][bypass blocks].

 - [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1]